JunglistMNSQ/rfm/README.rst

 My first project in python/django.

-This app was writen for automate a SMS messaging to customers based on a RFM matrix.
+This app was written for automate a SMS messaging to customers based on a RFM matrix.
 The SMS is sent when a trigger works (a customer move down on a R-axis).

 How works it?

 Upload your database which contain deals of customers.
 It must be in a CSV format.
-Columns are in order bellow.
+Columns must be in order bellow.

 | Data Deal | Customer Name | Customer Phone | Product | Price |

 At an import the app checks customers to phones.

-After upload your base, heed to go into settings of created table and you need to set RFM settings.
-Create rules of messaging on triggers which you need.
+After upload your base, heed to go into a settings of a created table and you need to set RFM settings.
+Next create rules of messaging on triggers which you need.
 Personalize your message using {name}.

 A cron compute a RFM every customer at night, and if a move on the R-axis is done, the customer get a message in the day.

-Summary, your have automaton which comeback your customer to you, again, and again, and your bank account full more, and more.
+Summary: your have automaton which comeback your customer to you, again, and again, and your bank account full more, and more.

 Attention: All the templates are implemented in russian language.